KitaniIslam/Business-Card/ReadMe.md

+# Business Card

-This NPM pacakge is a virtual business card for me, Kitani Islam.
+### This NPM pacakge is a virtual business card for me, Kitani Islam

+Please make sure node is already installed on your machine then,

+## Run

-`npx `
+`npx kitani-islam`